-- Biology; concentration in Neuroscience; member, Prentiss M. Brown Honors Program
+- Biology, concentration in Neuroscience; member, Prentiss M. Brown Honors Program

-- Grosse Pointe, Mich.
+- Metro Detroit, Mich.

-- Why do you love the field you're pursuing?
-What drew you to it?
+- Why do you love what you do?

 - For me, Albion...